-Answer: Gaslighting is a form of emotional and psychological abuse designed to gain control over the victim.
+Gaslighting is a form of emotional and psychological abuse designed to gain control over the victim.
+While this article assumes a female victim, gaslighting can be perpetrated by women against men.
 Gaslighting has three main components: 1) Convincing the victim that the abuse she suffers is her fault, 2) Convincing the victim that she did not experience what she thinks she did, and 3) Separating the victim from people who support her.
 The tone of the victimizer can alternate between concerned and kind, and angry and abusive.
 The victim slowly learns to mistrust her own judgment, perception, and even sanity until she relies on the abuser to define reality for her.

 The term gaslighting comes from the 1944 movie Gaslight staring Charles Boyer and Ingrid Bergman, which was based on a 1938 play, Gas Light.
 In the story, a woman named Paula moves with her new husband to her family home after the murder of her aunt, a rich opera singer.
 Paula begins to witness strange things like a picture disappearing, a brooch gone missing, and the titular gas lights dimming.
 Her husband convinces her that the incidents are either caused by her or never happened.
 He uses Paula’s supposed mental issues to justify his efforts to further sequester her in the house.
 In the end, we learn he had murdered Paula’s aunt and developed an elaborate plan to discredit Paula to her own mind so he could freely search the house for her aunt’s jewels.